EdAncerys/Learning-Journey-At-Makers/Week-4.md

 In Ruby, a method provides functionality to an Object.
 A class method provides functionality to a class itself, while an instance method provides functionality to one instance of a class.

 - Class method are methods which require an object of its class to be created before it can be called.
 Class methods are the methods that can be called without creating an object of class.
-- Static method is declared with static keyword.
+- Class method is declared with static keyword.
 Instance method is not with static keyword.
 - Class method means which will exist as a single copy for a class.
 But instance methods exist as multiple copies depending on the number of instances created for that class.
 - Class methods can be invoked by using class reference (**self**).
 Class or non static methods are invoked by using object reference.
 - Class methods can not access instance methods and instance variables directly.
 Instance method can access class variables and class methods directly.